What’s Hiding In Your Cleaning Products?

 Healthier Option: If you have to use hand sanitizer, use one with alcohol only.
 To combat dryness, use a moisturizer following the hand sanitizer.
 Use soaps and dish detergents that contain ingredients that you can pronounce.

-Health Risks: Avoid it if you want to save your lungs and your ability to breathe.
+Health Risks: Avoid cleaning products that contain Ammonia if you want to save your lungs and your ability to breathe.
 Again, for anyone with asthma, this is a really big toxin to steer clear of.
+It’s one of the really nasty toxic household chemicals.

 Constant exposure to it can cause chronic bronchitis.
 It can also be a sole cause of asthma.